-Our Berlin team of lawyers helps you on two main areas: we assist companies that want to enter the German market – either by delivering goods, providing services to German consumers or business partners, or by founding a German GmbH (Ltd.) and do business in Germany.
+Our Berlin team of lawyers helps you on two main areas: we assist companies that want to enter the German market – either by delivering goods, providing services to German consumers or business partners, without founding a German GmbH (Ltd.) and do business in Germany.
 Süle Law Firm provides legal and strategic support with lawyers in Germany to foreign companies and start-ups in Germany.
 This includes checking websites, contracts and legal statements before you start doing business in Germany.

 A truly European law firm with lawyers in Germany